10 Movies That Inspire Gratitude

 However, the farm they are in all adheres to a traditional hierarchy, each restricted to playing their part.
 Babe initially faces resistance and ridicule from the other farm animals, especially Rex (Hugo Weaving), the farm’s border collie and primary sheepherder.

 Babe does find some support from Fly (Miriam Margoyles), Rex’s mate, and the gentle farm owner, Arthur Hoggett (James Cromwell), who believes in the pig despite everyone’s protest.
-Can Babe prove himself worthy of his dreams and prove that preconceived social norms cannot weigh one down?
-Well, he needs to as farmer Hoggett decides to enter him in the local sheep herding competition.

 The movie, as stated earlier, teaches many moral lessons that will undoubtedly inspire those who watch it to pursue their dreams, gratitude, and faith in others.